 In order to remove it, I always salt the eggplant before cooking.
 Once the eggplant is peeled and sliced, salt the cut sides and place on a cooling rack covered with paper towels.

-I usually let the eggplant sit like this for about an hour.
-Then wipe down the eggplant, give it one final press with paper towels and they are ready for baking or frying.
+I usually let the eggplant sit like this for an hour or two.
+Then I wipe down the eggplant, give it one final squeeze with paper towels and they are ready for baking or frying.
 Remember, eggplant shrinks considerable when cooked, so keep those slices extra thick.

 You can either fry the eggplant on the stove or roast them in the oven.
 I have prepared eggplant for khoresh bademjan both ways and each method works beautifully.
 I do find that roasting in the oven dries them out more quickly because it requires less oil, so I prefer frying them.